cilium/cilium/Documentation/helm-values.rst

      - Enable host boot directory mount for BPF clock source probing
      - bool
      - ``true``
+   * - bpf.natMax
+     - Configure the maximum number of entries for the NAT table.
+     - int
+     - ``524288``
+   * - bpf.neighMax
+     - Configure the maximum number of entries for the neighbor table.
+     - int
+     - ``524288``
    * - bpf.policyMapMax
      - Configure the maximum number of entries in endpoint policy map (per endpoint).
      - int